smariapena/testplan/testplan.md

 Any analytics support and confirmation in test/prod.

 ### Third Party Tools Testing
-store, Sparkle, TestFlight, frameworks, ad libraries, etc
+store, Sparkle, TestFlight, frameworks, ad libraries, etc.

 ### External Obligations Testing
 Are you contractually obligated to show a client logo in certain areas?
 Do you need to have license credits in the about page?
 Are you using the correct social media logos?